MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 ![Screenshot of the dialog to add a new input variable.](media\sensitive-variables\create-sensitive-input-variable.png)

 The default value of an input variable is visible in the creating or editing dialog when sensitivity is enabled.
 This value exists only for testing and debugging purposes, as you have to initialize each input in production runs through the portal or the console.
+The default values aren't protected in the action modals and the flow definition in Dataverse.

 On the other hand, the default value isn't visible in the variables pane and the **Flow input** dialog, which appears when you run a desktop flow with input variables through the console.